fdioDocs/vpp-docs/docs/guides/progressivevpp/switching.rst

 Add the ip address 10.10.1.2/24 to vpp2 interface loop0.
 Set the state of interface loop0 on vpp2 to 'up'

-Action: Configure bridge domain on vpp2
+Configure bridge domain on vpp2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Check to see the first available bridge domain ID (it will be 1 in this